 The Immune System: Your Inner Warrior

-By the end of the course, students will understand the major components of the human immune system and the general timeline of an immune response, how immune cells and molecules react to infections, how the science of immunology has developed over time and the ways that modern medicine uses that knowledge to manipulate the immune response to save lives and improve health.
+By the end of the course, you will understand the major components of the human immune system, the general timeline of an immune response, how immune cells and molecules react to infections, how the science of immunology has developed over time and the ways that modern medicine uses that knowledge to manipulate the immune response to save lives and improve health.

 Completion of a high school biology course is required.